arbor-sim/arbor/doc/install.rst

 By default the ``none`` target is selected, which relies on compiler auto-vectorization.

-    cmake -DARB_VECTORIZE_TARGET={none,KNL,AVX2,AVX512}

 ..
 Warning::
     The vectorization target must be supported by the target architecture.
     A sure sign that an unsuported vectorization was chosen is an ``Illegal instruction`` error at runtime.
-In the example below, we attempt to run the unit tests for an ``AVX2`` build on an Ivy Bridge CPU, which does not support them
+In the example below, the unit tests for an ``ARB_VECTORIZE_TARGET=AVX2`` build are run on an Ivy Bridge CPU, which does not support AVX2 vector instructions:

     .. code-block:: none